bartekdbc/to-do-list-react/README.md

 Moreover, when you type tasks in the list, two additional functionalities appear - you can either hide completed tasks or complete all the tasks listed below.

-This project is a part of Frontend Developer Course that I am currently participating in.
+This project is a part of Frontend Developer Course that I am currently participating in and was boostrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Preview 👀